Applications for the next academic year 2020-2021 will be available from August 28, 2020.

 - A student aged 19 and under without a high school-issued ID, or a student aged 20+ please apply for your GO Transit Student ID card online.

-- University of Ontario Institute of Technology (UOIT) and Trent University (Oshawa Campus): GO Transit will accept as valid student ID the school issued ID that features the U-PASS bus icon.
+- Ontario Tech University and Trent University (Oshawa Campus): GO Transit will accept as valid student ID the school issued ID that features the U-PASS bus icon.

 What to Do if You Delete Your Electronic Student ID